Leda Jo, oh, how I miss you! Ah, Beckinfield: the Web Series I loved

 can you cry on cue?

-How my MPTV connection started: From 2010 to May 2 of this year, I participated in an incredible acting experience.
+How my MPTV connection started: For a couple of years, I participated in an incredible acting experience.
 It was a Mass Participation TV project about a supernaturally strange town called Beckinfield, peopled with extraordinary characters.
 For me, it was 2 years of pure creative joy and I admit I was pretty sad when it ended but the good news is that Theatrics had another idea up their sleeve.

 MPTV stands for Mass Participation TV and it's an online space where I became a part of a fictional town called Beckinfield, California, created a unique character, Leda Jo Gupta, the owner of "Leda Jo's Bar and Grill".
 The bar and grill was my own creation and became the go-to spot for just about everyone in town.